KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Timur Demenov

-This week I've been investigating how streaming works, reviewing the list of libraries, and fixing compatibility issues with the safari browser.
-I also added authorization through social networks and created components for the audio recording page
+For the streaming I used the MediaRecorder method start(), which is part of the MediaStream Recording API, begins recording media into one or more Blob objects.
+We can record the entire duration of the media into a single Blob, or we can specify the number of milliseconds to record at a time.
+Then, each time that amount of media has been recorded, an event will be delivered to let you act upon the recorded media, while a new Blob is created to record the next slice of the media.
+There were also problems with the blob in the safari browser and a conversion was needed on the backend side to correct the audio format.
+Additionally, authorization via social networks was added and additional components for the recording page were created.

 ## Madiyar Mukushev